Programmierus/ldap-mailcow/README.md

 ### WebUI and EAS authentication

-This tool enables authentication for Dovecot and SOGo, which means you will be able to log into POP3, SMTP, IMAP, and SOGo Web-Interface. **You will not be able to log into mailcow UI or EAS.**
+This tool enables authentication for Dovecot and SOGo, which means you will be able to log into POP3, SMTP, IMAP, and SOGo Web-Interface. **You will not be able to log into mailcow UI or EAS using your LDAP credentials by default.**

 As a workaround, you can hook IMAP authentication directly to mailcow by adding the following code above [this line](https://github.com/mailcow/mailcow-dockerized/blob/48b74d77a0c39bcb3399ce6603e1ad424f01fc3e/data/web/inc/functions.inc.php#L608):